 Previous work has shown that the estimates of λ differ between MLE and OLS techniques.
 OLS methods are particularly sensitive to decisions made in the binning process.
 Simulation studies have shown that MLE offers consistently more accurate estimates of λ (White et al. 2007, Edwards et al. 2017)(White et al. 2007, Edwards et al. 2017), and reanalysis of empirical datasets also indicates that the conclusions are dependent on the methodology used (White et al. 2007, Edwards et al. 2020)(White et al. 2007, Edwards et al. 2020).
-However, recent empirical analysis of stream macroinvertebrate communities across the NAtional Ecological Observatory Network (NEON, USA) showed that while the estimates of λ varied, the relative change across the environmental gradient was consistent regardless of method used (Pomeranz et al. 2022)(Pomeranz et al. 2022).
+However, recent empirical analysis of stream macroinvertebrate communities across the National Ecological Observatory Network (NEON, USA) showed that while the estimates of λ varied, the relative change across the environmental gradient was consistent regardless of method used (Pomeranz et al. 2022)(Pomeranz et al. 2022).
 While there is a growing consensus that MLE methods offer more reliable estimates of λ, and binning methods result in biased estimates, it remains unclear if these biases are consistent and systematic or stochastic, and whether or not the relative change in ISD parameters is consistent across space and time.
 In other words, if the data within a study are all treated the same, does a relative change of OLS slope parameters of 0.1 coincide with a relative change of MLE estimates of 0.1?
-In order to answer this question, we simulate body size observations from bounded power law distributions with varied λ exponents across a hypothetical environmental gradient and compare the results obtained using three different methodologies common in the literature.
+In order to answer this question, we simulated body size observations from bounded power law distributions with varied λ exponents across a hypothetical environmental gradient and compare the results obtained using three different methodologies common in the literature.
 In addition, we re-analyze two previously published datasets of stream community body sizes across a stress and environmental gradient.
-We find that the MLE method more accurately estimates the site-specific λ exponents as well as the relative change in exponents across the hypothetical gradient, as well as having smaller variation.
+We find that the MLE method more accurately estimates the site-specific λ exponents as well as the relative change in exponents across the hypothetical gradient, and do so more precisely.
 The logarthmic binning methods generally perform well, but have larger confidence intervals around the estimates.
 However, the overall conclusions of previously published empirical data sets are not dependent on the method used.

 Methods